 Who is a candidate for dental implants?

 Most people will qualify for dental implants.
 The patient will need to be in good overall and oral health and have adequate bone structure to support an implant.
 Age is typically not a factor as long as the patient is healthy, although we do not recommend children get implants since they are not done growing.
-When you schedule a consultation with Dr. Elliott she will look for these key elements necessary for getting dental implants.
+When you schedule a consultation with Dr. Comeau she will look for these key elements necessary for getting dental implants.

 Can dentures be replaced by dental implants?

 Yes!
 Many people who have not had success with dentures have chosen to replace them with dental implants.
-Dentures take a while to get used to and require a lot of extra time consuming care.
+Dentures take a while to get used to and require a lot of extra time-consuming care.
 They force the patient to eat a restricted diet and often slip around in the mouth causing slurred speech.

 How many implants will I need?

 The number of implants needed depends on the type of dental restoration being secured.
 For example, if you are missing one tooth, one implant is needed to secure a dental crown.
-If you have multiple missing teeth, their location will determine the type of restoration you will need a (dental bridge, partial denture or full denture).
+If you have multiple missing teeth, their location will determine the type of restoration you will need (dental bridge, partial denture, or full denture).

 The number of implants needed to secure one of the following will be determined at your implant consultation.
 Typically, a bridge will need 2 – 3 implants and a full denture can be secured with 4 – 8 implants.